cbstange/visit-vienna/README.md

 #### CSS
 - No errors were found when passing through the official (Jigsaw) validator.

+#### Accesibility
+-WAVE and Lighthouse were used in Chrome to test accessibility of the site.

 ## Deployment
 The site was deployed to GitHub pages.
 The steps to deploy are as follows:
 - In the GitHub repository, navigate to the Settings tab